Mental Health and Well-Being

 At Martin Frobisher Infant school we place high regard on everyone having and maintaining positive mental health.
 For children this is achieved by ensuring our school curriculum promotes the teaching of good mental health and how children can build their resilience, solve problems and manage their feelings in a positive way.
 We also invest in specialised support staff who can be there to provide additional support when children may be experiencing challenges in their lives which is affecting their mental health.

-Miss Chapman is our Sports, Health and Well-being lead in school and is always available to talk to parents.
+Mrs Ramsden is our Health and Well-being lead in school and is always available to talk to parents.
 We are also supported by the our Educational Psychologist and the Futures in Mind team who are professionals from the Child and Adolescent Mental Health team (CAMHS)

 Nip in the bud is a website dedicated to supporting parents and teachers in identifying and supporting children with a range of mental health difficulties.
 Please click on the image below to go to the website.